mity/acutest/README.md

 * Unit tests in C or C++ are supported.
 * No need to install/setup/configure testing framework.
 CUTest is just single C/C++ header, cutest.h.
-* The header provides program entry point (function main()).
+* The header provides program entry point (function `main()`).
-* Minimal dependencies: Core features only depends on few standard C headers, optional features may use more if available on the particular system.
+* Minimal dependencies: Core features only depend on few standard C headers, optional features may use more if available on the particular system.
 * Trivial interface for writing unit tests: Few preprocessor macros described further below.